magumbo/nelson-brochure/exampleSite/content/_index.md

   subtitle: Nelson Features
   title: Automations to<br> ease your workflow
   description: Why perform the same manual tasks when Nelson can do it for you? <br>
-    Spend less time on boring stuff and more time on your passion
+    Spend less time on boring stuff and more time on your passion.
   features_blocks:
   - icon: las la-lock
     title: Smart Locking
     content: Nelson talks directly to your locks.
 No more keycards or check-in kiosks.
-      Guest just walk straight to their room when they arrive
+      Guest just walk straight to their room when they arrive.
-  - icon: las la-magnet
+  - icon: las la-laptop
     title: Simple Booking Engine
     content: Drive direct sales with our mobile-friendly and conversion-obsessed booking engine.
-It can be customized to look exactly like you want it
+It can be customized to look exactly like you want it.
-  - icon: las la-tachometer-alt
+  - icon: las la-robot
     title: AI-powered pricing
-    content: Room rates can be set by Nelson's proprietary machine learning algorithm that adjusts prices in real-time so that you don't have to
+    content: Room rates can be set by Nelson's proprietary machine learning algorithm that adjusts prices in real-time so that you don't have to.
   - icon: las la-link
     title: OTA Integrations
     content: We connect directly with Booking.com and Expedia.
 Channel distribution is optimized so as to maximize profit.
-No more extranets
+No more extranets.
-  - icon: las la-lock
+  - icon: las la-mobile
     title: Nelson App
     content: Respond to customer requests from anywhere through our web app.
-Moving a customer to another room or getting sales reports has never been easier
+Moving a customer to another room or getting sales reports has never been easier.
-  - icon: las la-magnet
+  - icon: las la-paint-brush
     title: Service App
-    content: Cleaning and maintenance staff work their magic using Nelson's own mobile app that guides, tracks, and manages all service provision
+    content: Cleaning and maintenance staff work their magic using Nelson's own mobile app that guides, tracks, and manages all service provision.
-  - icon: las la-lock
+  - icon: las la-comments
     title: Guest comms
     content: Guests receive automated emails and SMS with room and access information.
-      Our awesome templates allow for customizing upselling
+      Our awesome templates allow for customizing upselling.
 intro_video:
   enable: true
   subtitle: Short Intro Video
   title: See Nelson In Action
-  description: Omena Hotel Customer journey enabled by Nelson
+  description: Omena Hotel Customer journey enabled by Nelson.
   video_url: https://www.youtube.com/embed/-sy92Vul1Sw
   video_thumbnail: images/video-popup.jpg
 how_it_works: